heptarch/heptarch.github.io/drafts/SAEPage.md

   distributed as $\mathcal{N}(0, 1)$.

-This is simple enough to model easily (and even reason about analytically), but complex enough to give rise to superposition.
+This is simple enough to model easily (and even reason about analytically), but complex enough to give rise to polysemantic behaviour.
 We compare two different decoders:
 - the linear decoder or pseudoinverse $W^+$, which obeys
 $WW^+ = I$;